 Franciscan missionaries organized the mission complexes in the 18th century and, as recognized by UNESCO, demonstrate the Spanish Crown’s endeavors to colonize, proselytize and guard the northern frontier of New Spain.
 The San Antonio Missions also show tangible signs of the interweaving of Spanish and local cultures, demonstrated in the ornamental details of churches, which connect Catholic symbols with indigenous patterns and motifs inspired by nature.
 The San Antonio Missions protects not only the architectural and archaeological structures of the missions but associated farmlands, housing, churches, and granaries, as well as primitive water distribution systems.

-Visiting these missions is an absolute must when in San Antonio, Texas, and is relatively easy as the four missions each have their own visitor areas.
+Visiting these missions is an absolute must when in San Antonio, (as they are landmarks of Texas), and is relatively easy as the four missions each have their own visitor areas.
 They are all located around 2-3 miles apart from each other and are well connected by biking trails.

 The Statue of Liberty is a cultural world heritage site in the United States that was given as a gift of friendship from the people of France to the United States in 1886.
 It was created by French sculptor Bartholdi, in partnership with Gustave Eiffel (whose name is given to the famous tower in Paris and is also responsible for the Dom Luís I Bridge in Porto).

 Its composition and structure are among the most distinguished technical accomplishments of the 19th century and was hailed at the time as a bridge between art and engineering.
 Atop its pedestal (designed by American architect Richard Morris Hunt), the Statue has welcomed millions of immigrants to the United States since it was dedicated in 1886.
 The Statue is a treasure of colossal art, drawing on traditions and classical elements fro antiquity, but with a nod to the modern Art Nouveau.